Appachu Ranjan: Political career

 He entered politics in the year of 1978 as a member of the then Janatha Party and after being active in public life as the member of the Kumbur School Development Management Committee, president of the Madapur VSSSN, correspondent of the Chennamma Junior College in Madapur, director of the Kodagu District Coffee Growers Society in Madikeri, member of the Kushalnagar APMC, he was formally elected as a mandal panchayat member.
 He held various posts over the years amassing immense experience in the field of managing Co-operative and Agricultural organizations.

-Mr. Ranjan’s major foray into politics came in 1980 when he was elected president of the BJP youth wing in Madapur.
+Ranjan's major foray into politics came in 1980 when he was elected president of the BJP youth wing in Madapur.
 He occupied the post of the Somwarpet taluk BJP president from 1986 to 1991 and later served as the president of the Kodagu BJP unit from 1991 to 1995.
 It was during his tenure that the BJP stormed the Congress bastion in Kodagu to win all three Assembly segments, others being D.S.
 Madappa (Madikeri) and H.D.
 Basavaraj (Virajpet).
-Somwarpet constituency was done away with during the delimitation after which Kodagu was reduced to Madikeri and Virajpet constituencies.
+Somvarpet constituency was done away with during the delimitation after which Kodagu was reduced to Madikeri and Virajpet constituencies.

-Mr. Ranjan won the Assembly elections for the first time from Somwarpet in 1994 serving till 1999.
+Mr. Ranjan won the Assembly elections for the first time from Somvarpet in 1994 serving till 1999.
 He won again for the second time from the same constituency in 1999 to stay till 2004.
 However, he lost to B.A.
 Jivijaya of the Congress (now with JD(S)) in the next election (2004).
 Mr. Ranjan came back in the 2008 elections winning from Madikeri constituency.
 He once again retained the seat by a margin of 4629 votes in 2012 despite an Anti-Incumbency wave against the BJP in the state.
 He retained the seat again in 2018 by winning by a margin of 16015 votes.
-Thus he has been elected five times as MLA, thrice from Madikeri and twice from Somwarpet.
+Thus he has been elected five times as MLA, thrice from Madikeri and twice from Somvarpet.

 He rose to prominence by being the chairman of the Privilege Committee and Petition Committee of the legislature.
 He served as the chairman of the Karnataka State Sports Authority in 2008 as also Karnataka Land Army Corporation Limited in the same year.
 Mr. Ranjan is a member of the State BJP Executive Committee and was in charge of Mysore division.
 In 2012, he was inducted as Cabinet Minister for Youth Services and Sports in Jagadish Shettar’s cabinet and was made the District in-charge minister of Kodagu District.
 Another highlighted feature of his political career is Hadi Vasthavya in 2011; he became the first M.L.A. of Karnataka to stay in forest-covered areas and remote villages to understand and solve the issues of people living in highly backward regions.
 He stayed in Balegundi ST Colony, Taluk SC Colony ChikkaBandara, and in a remote village in Kothnalli.